OpenRetroPad/OpenRetroPad/readme.md

 Currently supported outputs: bluetooth-hid gamepad, usb-hid gamepad, nintendo switch usb gamepad, wireless usb-hid gamepad over radio

+OpenRetroPad is written and tested on an Arduino Pro Micro and an ESP32, there is also an in-progress custom PCB being developed at [OpenRetroPadHW](https://github.com/OpenRetroPad/OpenRetroPadHW)

 Build using [PlatformIO](https://platformio.org/) using `pio run` or `pio run -e $board-$input-$output` for a specific target/env.

 env's are laid out like `$board-$input-$output`